ChimeraPy/aiodistbus/README.md

 ## Installation

-For installing the package, download from PYPI and install with ``pip``:
+For installing the package, download from PyPI and install with ``pip``:

 ```bash
 pip install aiodistbus